parasurama/venpath/README.md

 # Venpath on CUSP

-This

 ## Accessing Data

-We have 2 ways to access
+We have 2 ways to access the data
-1. Pyspark (interactive, but restrictions on resources)
+1. Pyspark (interactive, but with restrictions on resources)
 2. spark-submit (batch, less restriction on resources)

 ### Pyspark (Interactive)

 - Pyspark is the spark python API
 - CUSP limits pyspark usage to 2 cores/user.
 So, at most you can gain 2x parallelism.
+You may be able to lift this restriction by asking CUSP.
 ```
 $pyspark